 Check out this 100-year warranty leather belt here.

 Sharp leather belts for men always take an outfit up a notch.
-It provides definition and structure to the waist area, preventing the unsightly shirt-blousing and sloppiness of pants with no belt.
+They provide definition and structure to the waist area, preventing the unsightly shirt-blousing and sloppiness of pants without belts.
 Beyond just hoisting up pants, a leather belt makes a bold stylistic statement.
 It provides visual interest and contrast to shirts and knits paired on top.

 Comfort & Customized Fit